Zaane943/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
 Setting up roles, departments, teams, and agents.
+Part 2 of 3
 <br />